M0WA/godb/README.md

 ### YAML Format <a name="YamlFormat"></a>

-the following is a full-featured example database structure
+The following is a full-featured example database structure of a database named exampledb with two tables exampletable1 and exampletable2.
+Most of the API documentation example refer to this structure.

 	---
 	databases:
-	  - name: complexdb1
+	  - name: exampledb
 	    tables:
-	      - name: complextable1
+	      - name: exampletable1
 	        mysql:
 	           engine: innodb
 	           rowformat: dynamic